awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 # Tutorial: View Information About Maintenance Windows \(AWS CLI\)<a name="maintenance-windows-cli-tutorials-describe"></a>

-This tutorial includes commands to help you update or get information about your Maintenance Windows, tasks, executions, and invocations\.
+This tutorial includes commands to help you update or get information about your maintenance windows, tasks, executions, and invocations\.
 The examples are organized by command to demonstrate how to use command options to filter for the type of detail you want to see\.

 As you follow the steps in this tutorial, replace the values in italicized *red* text with your own options and IDs\.
-For example, replace the Maintenance Window ID *mw\-0c5ed765acEXAMPLE* and the instance ID *i\-1234567890EXAMPLE* with IDs of resources you create\.
+For example, replace the maintenance window ID *mw\-0c50858d01EXAMPLE* and the instance ID *i\-02573cafcfEXAMPLE* with IDs of resources you create\.

 For information about setting up and configuring the CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.